dogecoinfoundation/dogecoin.com/content/dogepedia/how-tos/operating-a-node/index.md

 After the initial blockchain download is complete and you have enabled incoming connections, Dogecoin Core is ready to operate as a full node in the network.
 Anyhow, you might still want to change a couple of settings.

 - Make sure that incoming connections are enabled in your Dogecoin Core.
 Go to Dogecoin Core -> Preferences.
-In the Network tab, "Allow Incoming Connections" option must be checked.
+In the Network tab, the "Allow Incoming Connections" option must be checked.
    {{< figure src="macosx-network-options.png" alt="Dogecoin Core Installation on macOS - Network options" >}}
 - If you want to let Dogecoin Core start automatically when you start your machine, go to Dogecoin Core -> Preferences.
 In the Main tab, enable the "Start Dogecoin Core on system login" option.
    {{< figure src="macosx-enable-startup.png" alt="Dogecoin Core Installation on macOS - Start on system login" >}}